 Right sized: Just enough can make the experience that much sweeter.
 Balancing size, quality, and character can fulfill a wider spectrum of returns.

 Adaptability: design for accessibility, guests, gatherings, and seasons.
 Think about how the place will age and choose materials to fit.
 Built in storage, and layers of storage types will support families and friends over time.

 Builders: Working with your design team to discuss construction early in the design process is important to identify budget, what values to identify, site costs, and schedules.

 A great kitchen: Design for good food, gatherings, and easy cleaning.
 Gatherings always migrate to the kitchen, and materials and lighting shine in this space.
 Is this a forever place?
 Design can consider for a range of abilities and access.

 Fire: Fire can be the hearth – whether in a centerpiece, fire ring, outdoor fireplace, gas or wood stove, or in the kitchen, it connects humanity to its primitive roots and can become the center or aligning factor to the home or retreat.
 Stone and concrete can be the grounding formal elements of the retreat based on the hearth.

 Well made, durable and elegant shelter that is intentionally designed to fit within the place, be it near a forest, creek, mountain, shoreline, or meadow speaks to legacy, family, and resilience.
-It is through this connection to the landscape that spans generations.
-Experience and memory become the result of the effort, and time stops as the retreat becomes integrated into the nature of the place.
+It is through this connection to the landscape that spans generations, that experience and memory become the result of the effort.
+Time stops as the retreat becomes integrated into the nature of the place.